Spatial Re-parameterization for N:M Sparsity: Limitation

 \section{Limitation}

 We further discuss unexplored limitations, which will be our future focus.
-SpRe is particularly presented for N:M sparsity in convolutional neural networks upon our observations of spatial sparsity variability.
-Although not the focus of this current work, it would be interesting for future work to examine similar discoveries to drive further enhancement for N:M sparsity in networks with different typologies,~\emph{e.g.}, Vision Transformers (ViTs).
-Furthermore, apart from the notable performance improvement, SpRe also brings some extra burdens for N:M sparsity in the training time.
+SpRe is particularly presented for N:M sparsity in convolutional neural networks upon our observations of spatial sparsity variability. { Although not the focus of this current work, it would be interesting for future work to examine similar discoveries to drive further enhancement for N:M sparsity in networks with different typologies,~\emph{e.g.}, Vision Transformers (ViTs), BERT.
+While non-CNN architectures do not inherently incorporate spatial sparsity, investigating the distributional disparities between unstructured and N:M sparsity patterns, and further designing corresponding re-parameterization mechanisms presents a promising approach to improve the performance of N:M sparse networks. } Besides, though improving the performance, SpRe also brings some extra burdens for N:M sparsity in the training time.
 A promising direction in the future is to develop more efficient ways to mitigate the lack in spatial sparsity variability of N:M sparsity.